 4.2.
-Reference Material Validation (Controls and Calibrators)
+Reference Material Verification (Controls and Calibrators)

 All externally acquired reference materials in water or whole blood matrix will be verified before use by analyzing in duplicate in a run incorporating all the quality assurance measures outlined in this manual.
-Analyzed concentrations must be within $\pm$ 3% or 0.003 g/dL, whichever is greater, of the target value (supplied by the manufacturer) for the reference materials to be put in to use.
-Verifications of this validation will be maintained by the laboratory.
+Analyzed concentrations must be within \pm 3% or 0.003 g/dL, whichever is greater, of the target value (supplied by the manufacturer) for the reference materials to be put in to use.
+Documentation of this verification will be maintained by the laboratory.
 Reference materials are presumed to remain valid until the manufacturer-supplied expiration date.
+Whole blood used as a negative control will be evaluated for the presence of ethanol prior to use.

 4.3.
-Internal Standard Solution Validation
+Internal Standard Solution Verification

-Newly prepared internal standard (ISTD) solutions will be evaluated by preparing and analyzing a blank sample using 2500 $\mu$ l of the ISTD and 250 $\mu$ l of water and demonstrating absence of any interfering compounds and an n-propanol area count within $\pm$ 20% of the current ISTD lot.
+Newly prepared internal standard (ISTD) solutions will be evaluated by preparing and analyzing a blank sample using 2500 μ l of the ISTD and 250 μ l of water and demonstrating absence of any interfering compounds and an n-propanol area count within \pm 20% of the current ISTD lot.
 The individual preparing the ISTD is responsible for testing that lot of ISTD in duplicate and ensuring that it meets the criteria.
 The chromatograms and examiners initials and date prepared will be maintained in the Blood Alcohol "ISTD Verification" binder.

 If the internal standard does not meet this requirement, it will be discarded and reprepared.
 If there has been a significant change to the method or instrument such that this criterion cannot be met, it will be explained in the ISTD log.